 For the v2 SKU, open the public IP resource and select Configuration.
 The DNS name label (optional) field is available to configure the DNS name.

 What are the settings for Keep-Alive timeout and TCP idle timeout?

-Keep-Alive timeout governs how long the Application Gateway will wait for a client to send another HTTP request on a persistent connection before reusing it or closing it.
-TCP idle timeout governs how long a TCP connection is kept open if there is no activity.
+Keep-Alive timeout governs how long the Application Gateway waits for a client to send another HTTP request on a persistent connection before reusing it or closing it.
+TCP idle timeout governs how long a TCP connection is kept open if there's no activity.

 $publicIP = Get-AzPublicIpAddress -Name MyPublicIP -ResourceGroupName MyResourceGroup $publicIP.IdleTimeoutInMinutes = "15" Set-AzPublicIpAddress -PublicIpAddress $publicIP

 For HTTP/2 connections to the frontend IP address on Application Gateway v2 SKU, the idle timeout is set to 180 seconds and is non-configurable.